Eukaryote: Internal membranes

-Eukaryotic cells are some 10,000 times larger than prokaryotic cells by volume, and contain membrane-bound organelles.
+Eukaryotic cells are about 10,000 times larger than prokaryotic cells by volume, and contain membrane-bound organelles.

 Eukaryote cells include a variety of membrane-bound structures, together forming the endomembrane system.
 Simple compartments, called vesicles and vacuoles, can form by budding off other membranes.
 Many cells ingest food and other materials through a process of endocytosis, where the outer membrane invaginates and then pinches off to form a vesicle.
 Some cell products can leave in a vesicle through exocytosis.

 The nucleus is surrounded by a double membrane known as the nuclear envelope, with nuclear pores that allow material to move in and out.
 Various tube- and sheet-like extensions of the nuclear membrane form the endoplasmic reticulum, which is involved in protein transport and maturation.
 It includes the rough endoplasmic reticulum, covered in ribosomes which synthesize proteins; these enter the interior space or lumen.
 Subsequently, they generally enter vesicles, which bud off from the smooth endoplasmic reticulum.
 In most eukaryotes, these protein-carrying vesicles are released and their contents further modified in stacks of flattened vesicles (cisternae), the Golgi apparatus.

 Vesicles may be specialized; for instance, lysosomes contain digestive enzymes that break down biomolecules in the cytoplasm.

 Mitochondria

 Mitochondria are essentially universal in the eukaryotes, and with their own DNA somewhat resemble prokaryotic cells.

 Mitochondria are organelles in eukaryotic cells.
-The mitochondrion is commonly called "the powerhouse of the cell", for its function providing energy by oxidising sugars or fats to produce the energy-storing molecule ATP.
+The mitochondrion is commonly called "the powerhouse of the cell", for its function providing energy by oxidizing sugars or fats to produce the energy-storing molecule ATP.
 Mitochondria have two surrounding membranes, each a phospholipid bilayer, the inner of which is folded into invaginations called cristae where aerobic respiration takes place.

-Mitochondria contain their own DNA, which has close structural similarities to bacterial DNA, from which it originated, and which encodes rRNA and tRNA genes that produce RNA which is closer in structure to bacterial RNA than to eukaryote RNA.
+Mitochondria contain their own DNA, which is circular like bacterial DNA, from which it originated, and which encodes rRNA and tRNA genes that produce RNA which is closer in structure to bacterial RNA than to eukaryote RNA.

 Some eukaryotes, such as the metamonads Giardia and Trichomonas, and the amoebozoan Pelomyxa, appear to lack mitochondria, but all contain mitochondrion-derived organelles, like hydrogenosomes or mitosomes, having lost their mitochondria secondarily.
 They obtain energy by enzymatic action in the cytoplasm.
 It is thought that mitochondria developed from prokaryotic cells which became endosymbionts living inside eukaryotes.